 A much larger scale investment followed with the construction in Budapest of a pilot plant and a laboratory to complement a totally new manufacturing unit built in the industrial park of Debrecen in Eastern Hungary.
 This facility enables development in Budapest and manufacture in Debrecen of biological drugs based on mammalian cells.

-When selecting candidate products Richter proceeded very carefully, focusing on two main therapeutic areas, notably Oncology and Immunology.
+When selecting candidate products Richter proceeded very carefully, focusing on two main therapeutic areas, notably osteoporosis and rheumatology.
 Both these areas are considered to be among the highest growth rate therapeutic segments.

 With the establishment in July 2016 of a Biotechnology Business Unit, Richter has undergone a major restructuring of resources engaged in the development or biosimilars.
 These steps were taken to support all the efforts related to our biosimilar programme.
 The business unit includes near 200 employees and currently covers R&D, Clinical, Regulatory, Business Development, Project Management, Manufacturing and Marketing activities for the products under development in the biosimilar portfolio.

 A biosimilar medicine is a biological medicine that is developed to be highly similar to an already authorized biological medicine (the 'reference medicine').
 The biosimilar medicines do not have any significant differences from the reference medicine in terms of quality, safety or efficacy.